Valaa-Technologies/valaa-vault/packages/prophet/README.md

 representation and *integrate* in use site context.

 #### 2.3.1.
-Blob *retrieve* yields an ArrayBuffer via network download, cache hit, etc.
+Bvob *retrieve* yields an ArrayBuffer via network download, cache hit, etc.

-Persisted octet sequences are typically identified by their *blobId*, a well-defined content hash of the whole octet sequence (and nothing else).
+Persisted octet sequences are typically identified by their *bvobId*, a well-defined content hash of the whole octet sequence (and nothing else).
 Their in-memory representation is shared between all consumers inside the same execution environment.